-Thirty-five of the most famous landmarks in London that every tourist should try and see during their holiday – everything from Big Ben to Buckingham Palace.
+Famous London landmarks that all tourists should try and see during their holiday – everything from Big Ben to Buckingham Palace.

-Here’s a list of family-friendly attractions that make great days out with kids – everything from zoos and museums, to boat rides and open-top sightseeing buses.
+Family-friendly attractions that make great days out with kids – from zoos and museums, to boat rides and open-top sightseeing buses.

-It’s not easy choosing which attractions to see and which ones to skip, so we’re going to help you narrow it down with this big bucket list of the best places to visit.
+Choosing which attractions to see and which ones to skip isn’t easy, so we’re going to help you with this big bucket list of the best places to visit.

-London has some of the finest art collections in the world, and popular galleries like the National Gallery, Tate Modern and Tate Britain are completely free.
+London has one of the finest art collections in the world, and popular galleries like the National Gallery and Tate Modern are free to enter.

-There are hundreds of museums in London so we’ve picked the Top 50.
+There are hundreds of museums in London.
 The big four are the British Museum, Natural History Museum, Science Museum and V&A.

-Every tourist who comes to London has to visit Buckingham Palace, but did you know that there are five more Royal palaces worth seeing in the capital?
+Every tourist visits Buckingham Palace, but did you know that there are five more Royal palaces worth seeing in London?

-Changing the Guard is one of the must-see attractions on every tourist’s itinerary, but did you know that three more events take place every day in London?
+Changing the Guard is a must-see attraction on every tourist’s itinerary, but did you know about the other daily parades and ceremonies?

-These tourist attractions span 1,000 years of history, from the Norman White Tower right up to the underground bunker that Churchill used during the Blitz.
+These tourist attractions span 2,000 years of British history, from the Romans right up to Churchill’s underground bunker in Whitehall.

-The River Thames runs right through the centre of the city so our sightseeing boats are a great way to spot some landmarks whilst sailing up to Tower Bridge.
+The river runs right through the centre of the city so a sightseeing boat is a great way to see some of London’s famous landmarks.

-Catching an open-top sightseeing bus is one of the most popular things to do in London.
+Catching a sightseeing bus is one of the most popular things to do on holiday.
 But how about catching a boat up the river instead?

-Whatever kind of music you’re into London will have a venue for it: from huge rock arenas and intimate little concert venues, to classical music halls.
+Whatever kind of music you’re into London will have it: from huge rock arenas and intimate little concert venues, to classical music halls.

-London’s theatre district is centred around the West End, where you’ll find everything playing from big Broadway musicals to one of Shakespeare’s plays.
+London’s theatre district is centred around the West End where you’ll find everything from stage musicals to plays by William Shakespeare.

-Christopher Wren built fifty-one churches after the Great Fire of 1666, including the spectacular St. Paul’s – but Westminster Abbey is even more historic.
+Christopher Wren built fifty-one city churches after the Great Fire of London including his masterpiece – the spectacular St. Paul’s Cathedral.

-London is a fantastic shopping destination.
-We’ve got packed high streets, street markets and luxurious department stores like Harrods and Fortnum & Mason.
+London is great for shopping with busy high streets, street markets and luxurious department stores like Harrods and Fortnum & Mason.

-London’s history stretches all the way back to Roman times, and we’ve still got a few street names and squares that date back to before the Great Fire of London.
+With a history stretching all the way back to Roman times, London still has a few street names and squares that are over 1,000 years old.

-There are so many free attractions in London that you could spend an entire week over here and not spend anything on entry fees.
-Here’s our pick of the best ones.
+There are so many free attractions in London that you could literally spend an entire week over here and not spend anything on entry fees.

-London has some of the tallest skyscrapers in Europe, giving brave tourists a spectacular view of the city’s skyline from their observation floors.
+London has some of the tallest buildings in Europe, offering you a spectacular view of the city’s skyline from their observation floors.

-London has four huge Royal parks that are practically in the centre of the city, and there are several surrounding hills that give you a great view of the skyline.
+London has four parks right in the centre of the city, and some of the surrounding hills give you a great view of the skyline.

-If you’re in London for a five days or more then you’ll have plenty of time for one of these popular day trips, and visit an attraction further away from London.
+If you’re staying for a while then you’ll have time for one of these popular day trips that take you further away from London.